Skip to content

 If we decide not to carry out an EHC assessment

-If we decide not to carry out an EHC assessment, you have the right to appeal within 2 months of that decision.
-We'll give you information and guidance on how to appeal and services to contact for support.
+If we decide not to carry out an EHC assessment, you have the right to appeal.
+When we contact you with the decision, we will give you information and guidance on how to appeal and which services to contact for support.

 Cookies